Bookrage001/osc/README.md

 ### License & credits

-Copyleft © Jean-Emmanuel @ AMMD
-This program is released under the GNU/GPLv3 license.
+Copyleft © Jean-Emmanuel @ AMMD.
+This program is released under the GNU/GPL3 license.

 It relies on the use of several libraries :
 - [Node.js](https://nodejs.org/)